Vy-Organismo-comunitario/Soil-/README.md

 ###### Outcomes Expected
-+ A Rhizomatic extention of the Father Dao Model
++ A Rhizomatic extention of public productive modules
-+ Clear Example of Transparency Resourses
++ Clear Example of Transparent and Shared use of Resourses
-+ An Example of Sustaintable Productive Public Good Funded by Web3 Community
-+ Integration to organic growers into a Web3 Ecosystem Trough Wallet Creation (Ecuation for wallets integration.
-Like one space each year, one wallet per collaborator)
++ Walletization with new growers in the city
-+ 1 Example of Fisical Space-garden-kitchen-productive model **Safe place to be *in the cities***
++ A safe place to be *in the cities*
-+ 3 Tons of Biofertilizer per year
++ x Tons of Biofertilizer and regenerated soil per year
 + +

 ###### Prop by [Ric](https://twitter.com/richiye)
+Open to